 The length of the average photography podcast is why I started Filter.
 Most episodes come in around the 15 minute mark, making them perfect for the morning or evening commute.
 Or maybe you just want to sip a coffee and hear someone talk about photography because your friends are sick of hearing you talk about it.

 You might not know, but Filter started as an online community aimed at helping photographers become better at the art.
 It was a place where no one person knew anything.
 That just isn’t reality.
 We are all constantly learning and evolving to become better photographers.
-Other podcast hosts such as Derrick Story, Scott Bourne, Andrew Hellmuch and Chris Marquardt are great at delivering photography podcasts that don’t claim to know all the answers.
+Other podcast hosts such as Derrick Story, Frederick Van Johnson, Scott Bourne, Andrew Hellmuch and Chris Marquardt are great at delivering photography podcasts that don’t claim to know all the answers.
 They’re just hosts that are passionate about the art of photography.

 Where can I send in a question to be answered on the podcast?